-In weekly assignments, you may discuss the problem and solutions with other students and can help classmates debug their code.
+Assignments are clearly labeled as collaborative or solo, which indicates whether you can discuss the assignment with other students or not.
+In collaborative assignments, you may discuss the problem and solutions with other students and can help classmates debug their code.
 However, no code may be copied from either another student or from a website - all code submitted must have been written by you.
-If you do work with other students on weekly assignments, you must put their names in the assignment's README.md file (there is a place for this).
-Major assignments must be done on your own, and you may not discuss the assignment with anyone other than the instructor.
-If you need help during a major assignment you can (and should!) contact the instructor for help, but cannot talk with another student or post something online seeking help.
+If you do work with other students on collaborative assignments, you must put their names in a comment at the top of the file that you collaborated on.
+Solo assignments are just that - solo - and you may not discuss the assignment with anyone other than the instructor.
+If you need help during a solo assignment you can (and should!) contact the instructor for help, but cannot talk with another student or post something online seeking help.
 Sharing your own work is a serious violation of academic integrity, and if homework is copied then both the person who actually did the work and the person who copied it will be punished.
-Note that I use a plagiarism detection tool on submissions, and if your solution is too close to that of another student (current or past) or of an online resource, you will be required to explain your solution and how you arrived at it.
+Note that I use a plagiarism detection tool on submissions, and if your solution is too close to that of another student or of an online resource, you will be required to explain your solution and how you arrived at it.